elastic/cloud-on-k8s/docs/design/0006-sidecar-health.md

 ## Decision Drivers

 * Error distinction: a sidecar failure should be easily identified from an Elasticsearch failure
-* Error side effect: a sidecar failure should not increase the unvailability of Elasticsearch compared to the current situation
+* Error side effect: a sidecar failure should not increase the unavailability of Elasticsearch compared to the current situation
 * Promote reliability and simplicity because health-checking is a critical part of the system

 ## Considered Options